eugene-eeo/notes/notes/p2pns.md

 $$`

 Then `$ \text{cost}(H) $` would evaluate to `$ F_1(5) + F_2(3) + F_3(2) + F_4(1) = 90 $`.
-Of course the 'real life' cost function vector would be exponential, and will be empirically determined.
-Then to actually merge two pairs, we need to take the maximum of each component of each high-score vector and then take the union of the addresses.
+Of course the 'real life' cost function vector would be exponential.
+To merge the two pairs, take the maximum of each component of each high-score vector and then take the address of the maximum high score vector, or in case of ties, the union.
 For instance:

 `$$
 \text{merge}(